lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![NAS]({{ '/assets/images/NAS.png' | relative_url }})
 {: style="width: 60%;" class="center"}
-*Figure 8.
+*Fig. 8.
 A high level overview of NAS, containing a RNN controller and a pipeline for evaluating child models.
 (Image source: [Zoph & Le 2017](https://arxiv.org/abs/1611.01578))*
+{:.image-caption}

 The controller is trained as a *RL task* using [REINFORCE]({{ site.baseurl}}{% post_url 2018-04-08-policy-gradient-algorithms %}#reinforce).